ryanef/ryanfdev/src/content/project/ecs-fargate-vpc-networking.md

 ## Setup Demo App

-You can use your own images these are just samples for demonstration.
+You can use your images these are just samples for demonstration.

 ### React and NGINX Image - <a href="https://github.com/ryanef/frontend-ecs-project" target="_blank">(link)</a>